mikecrowe/clang-tidy-fmt/README.md

 ## How it works

 There are no clang-tidy checks for fmt yet, so I've added `clangTidyFmtModule`.
-The `FormatStringConverter` class is used to implement `printfFormatStringToFmtString` which does the hard work of translating the format strings.
-After that, the check in `PrintfConvertCheck` simply needs to replace `printf` or `fprintf` with `fmt::print`, call `printfFormatStringToFmtString` and replace the format string if necessary.
+The `FormatStringConverter` class makes use of Clang's own `ParsePrintfString` to walk the format string deciding what to do.
+If the format string can be converted then `PrintfConvertCheck` simply needs to replace `printf` or `fprintf` with `fmt::print`, and tell `FormatStringConverter` to apply the necessary fixes.
+The applied fixes are:

+* `printf`/`fprintf` becomes `fmt::print`
+* rewrite the format string to use the [{fmt} format language][3]
+* wrap any arguments that corresponded to `%p` specifiers in a call to `fmt::ptr`.
+This isn't yet perfect since it can result in `fmt::ptr` being called with arguments that it doesn't support.
+It also adds the call when it's not necessary.

 ## Will it work for my printf-like function too?